Celebrate a someone special with a DIY Fiesta Birthday Party with free printables! Everything you need to throw a fun, festive party!

 How to assemble the paper flags:

-Attach a piece of double stick tape to the flag; it should be just about the length of the flag.
+Attach a piece of double sided tape to the flag; it should be just about the length of the flag.
 You may need to trim the tape a bit, depending on how wide it is.

 Wrap the flag around the straw and match the two ends together.
 Working back toward the straw, press the two sides of the flag together.

-Add text with a pen or marker and then, using regular tape, attach one end of the wrap directly to the bottle.
+Add text with a pen or marker (I used a gold Sharpie), then use double sided tape to attach one end of the wrap directly to the bottle.
 Wrap the piece tightly around the bottle and attach the other end with tape, as well.

 How to assemble the Feliz Cumpleaños and Happy Birthday signs: